We have included this page so that our translate button can work on this important content

 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)

-As per the guidance in section 4 of KSCIE 2021, our school recognises two levels of concerns:
+As per the guidance in Part 4 of Keeping Children Safe in Education 2022, our school recognises two levels of concerns:

 - Allegations that meet the harms threshold – further details outlined in our